Sydney-Informatics-Hub/Shotgun-Metagenomics-Analysis/README.md

 perl ./Scripts/collate_abundance.pl contigs
 ```

-The output will be an 'allSample.txt' file within the `./Abundance_reads` or `./Abundance_contigs` directory.
+The output will be an 'allSamples.txt' file within the `./Abundance_reads` or `./Abundance_contigs` directory.

 If the cohort has groups (eg treatment groups or timepoints) and these are specified in column 5 of the sample config file, the below script can be run to additionally create a per-group TSV of the Bracken2 output.
 Provide the name of the collated output file as the first and only command line argument:

-Collate Bracken2 'reads' output into per-group files:
+Collate Bracken2 'reads' output into per-group files, replacing <cohort> with the name of your cohort:
 ```
-perl ./Scripts/collate_speciation_or_abundance_with_groups.pl ./Abundance_reads/Bracken2_reads_allSamples.txt
+perl ./Scripts/collate_speciation_or_abundance_with_groups.pl ./Abundance_reads/Bracken2_<cohort>_reads_allSamples.txt
 ```

-Collate Bracken2 'contigs' output into per-group files:
+Collate Bracken2 'contigs' output into per-group files, replacing <cohort> with the name of your cohort:

 ```
-perl ./Scripts/collate_speciation_or_abundance_with_groups.pl ./Abundance_contigs/Bracken2_contigs_allSamples.txt
+perl ./Scripts/collate_speciation_or_abundance_with_groups.pl ./Abundance_contigs/Bracken2_<cohort>_contigs_allSamples.txt
 ```
-The output will be a per-group collated Bracken2 TSV file within the `Abundance_reads` or `Abundance_contigs` directory.
+The output will be per-group collated Bracken2 TSV files within the `Abundance_reads` or `Abundance_contigs` directories.

 ### Part 5.
 Functional profiling
 Profile the presence/absence and abundance of microbial pathways in the metagenomes using HUMAnN 2 and metaphlan2.